 Hours and Appointments

-For the Fall 2023 semester, the Archives is open by appointment only during the following times:
+For the Spring 2024 semester, the Archives are open by appointment only during the following times.

 - Wednesday: 9:30 - 12 and 1-4